Prototyping your Product Drawings

-Some customers make the mistake of wanting to jump straight to production and skip making a prototype, but this would be disastrous:
+Some people make the mistake of wanting to jump straight to production and skip making a prototype, but this would be disastrous because:

 - Until you’ve tested a prototype, you don’t know if the fit and function are correct and if your product will work as intended.

 - After a prototype is made, most first general designs (as in 99%) need revising, updating, or improvements.
 There’s no way to determine if the product is ready for production from drawings alone.
 Even designs made by the most skilled engineers will need to go through some revisions.

 - The tolerances may be too tight, or loose.
 Opening up tight tolerances can save you money as it will make it easier for the factory to produce.
 Tolerances that are too loose may cause problems in product fit or function.
 You won’t be able to assess the best tolerance range from drawings alone.

 - Market research is a critical part of the product development phase.
 Especially if you’re a new business, it’s important that you show your prototype to as many of your potential customers as possible to get their feedback on the design, function, and price.
 Your customers’ input on your product is the only one that matters, as they would be paying for it.
 Your customers might have valid ideas for how you could improve the design or features of your product; just one of their suggestions might make the difference between roaring success and heart-wrenching failure.